Frequently Asked Questions

 When should I contact my university's tech support?

-If you are getting the error: "Forbidden.
-The site you are trying to visit cannot be viewed from your current country or location."
+If you are getting the error: "Access Denied.
+Sorry, you are not authorized to view this page."
 Check with your university on how to access ICE Learning Center videos from off campus.

 If you get to your university's login screen but it is not accepting your university login, contact your university's tech support for help with your username and password.